 - Set the website offline for a period of time, then archive and delete.

-After submitting the request, a UIT staff member will be in touch with you to walk through details.
+After submitting the request, a member of University IT (UIT) will be in touch with you to walk you through the details.

 Moving a site to a new platform

 If your AFS-based website needs to stay online, it will require a new hosting environment, and you should begin to make plans to move your website.
-Depending on the complexity of your website, its maintenance and support, take a look at the following options available now or in the near future to help determine what may best suit your needs.
+Depending on the complexity of your website, and your need for ongoing maintenance and support, one of these three options may suit your needs.

 Interested in building a new Drupal website on a free, centrally-supported content management platform?
 Check out Stanford Sites — a self-service tool for building and managing websites for university work.

-Stanford Sites Drupal 8, the new upgrade to the platform, is now available for department websites.
-If you’re interested in moving your current department website to the new D8 platform, follow this guide to help navigate the process.
-Drupal 8 for group and personal websites will be available later in 2020.
+Stanford Sites Drupal is available for department, group, and personal websites.
+If you’re interested in moving your current website to the latest Drupal platform, follow this guide to help navigate the process.

 Acquia Hosting for Drupal